lizmat/articles/5to6-dispatch.md

 with an `our` scope indicator, but the result is subtly different: in Perl 5 this makes the subroutine visible outside of the scope, but not in Perl 6.
-In Perl 6 lookups of subroutines are **always** lexical: the use of `our` on subroutine declarations (regardless of scope) is used to indicate that the subroutine in question will be exported if it is part of a module.
+In Perl 6 lookups of subroutines are **always** lexical: the use of `our` on subroutine declarations (regardless of scope) allows that subroutine to be called from outside of the namespace in which it is defined:

+    # Perl 6
+    module Foo {
+        our sub bar() { "baz" }  # make sub visible from the outside }
+    say Foo::bar();
+    # baz

+Which would fail without the `our`.
+In Perl 5, **any** subroutine can be called from outside of the namespace it is defined in: subroutines that are intended to be "private" usually have a name that starts with an underscore.
+But that doesn't inhibit them from being called.

+The `our` on a subroutine definition in Perl 6 also indicates that the subroutine in question will be exported if it is part of a module being loaded.
 But more on that in a future article about the creation of modules and module loading.

 Normal Dispatch
 ---------------